Nextpertise/js-zipcode-check-plugin/README.md

  ></nextpertise-zipcheck>
 ```

-## Full
-In full mode, the zipcheck will display both the address lookup form, and the results page.
-Furthermore, the user will not be redirected, but both compoments will communicate without the page refreshing

 # Passing properties from a custom form / using a custom form
 You can also choose to implemenent a custom form on, though we can't give support, we can give a little support on how-to do so.